 The University Library invests in wide range of resources which support research as well as teaching and learning.
 These include subject-specific and multidisciplinary databases, subscriptions to print and electronic journals and individual subject archives.

-Academic staff can order materials for research using the research electronic book ordering form (ebrf) which is available on the university portal, under Services and Support - Library Services.
+Academic staff can order materials for research using the research electronic book ordering form (ebrf) which is available on sharepoint, under Services - Library Services - Ordering Materials.

 Archives staff can provide advice on finding research resources at Hull History Centre and other archives in the UK - see the Hull History Centre website.